 A lot of beginner sawyers cut V’s out of their log bunks to hold the log in place, but these often do not work.
 Instead, cut out actual square notches.
 Cutting large 8″ x 8″ bunks, rather than small supports, is also more beneficial.

 Take wind direction into account when setting up your mill, so as to avoid inhaling excess sawdust and exhaust fumes.

-Do not over-push your mill – let the blade do the work.
+Do not over-push your mill – listen to the sound of the engine and let the blade do the work.
 If you feel you need to over-push, your mill probably needs an adjustment.

 When you are wheeling the carriage into position over the tracks, do not push it forward and attempt to roll it over your skids.
 Instead, reverse it in, and ease the wheels over the skids while pulling backwards.

 When using an ATS model, clip-on, or dedicated slabber, try rolling the black carriage wheels to engage the bar into the log.
 This makes it easier, not having to push it through.

 Turn the water off when doing your sizing, so that you don’t waste water.

 Reset the sizing device while you are cutting, to save time at the end of a cut.
 Provided the board remover is off, you can reset the dial while you are cutting on the ASM also.